frizzant/cs-splide-slider/readme.txt

 == Installation ==

 This section describes how to install the plugin and get it working.
+This block is based upon Wordpress create-block.
+See https://developer.wordpress.org/block-editor/reference-guides/packages/packages-create-block/ for more detailed information ob building etc.

 e.g.

+1. Build the plugin with ``npm run build``
-1. Upload the plugin files to the `/wp-content/plugins/cs-slider` directory (after build).
+2. Upload the plugin files to the `/wp-content/plugins/cs-slider` directory.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+3. Activate the plugin through the 'Plugins' screen in WordPress

 == Frequently Asked Questions ==